-In summary, we show that combining deep learning with DIC theory enables the efficient and accurate reconstruction of degenerate conductance-based populations from spike times alone.
-By using DICs as an interpretable low-dimensional representation, the pipeline achieves both robustness and generalization, faithfully reproducing neuronal activity across regimes and models.
-This work not only advances parameter inference methodologies but also provides a foundation for experimental strategies to probe how neurons and modulators exploit degeneracy to maintain reliable function.
-Ultimately, by linking spike timing to conductance variability through interpretable DIC representations, our approach opens the door to scalable, experiment-ready tools for uncovering how degeneracy supports robust neuronal computation.
+In summary, by using DICs as an interpretable low-dimensional intermediate, the pipeline achieves both robustness and generalization across regimes and models.
+The generality of the DIC framework ensures that the approach extends to any system where excitability can be decomposed by timescale, providing a foundation for experimental strategies that probe how neurons exploit degeneracy to maintain reliable function.